QR Codes: What Are They and How to Generate One

 4. Customer scans QR code and is taken to a simple checkout page to pay with all major credit cards.

-The QR code is an important part of today’s retail and restaurant operations, providing active ways for customers to stay safe and engage with brands.
-They can also help you deliver the types of experiences customers want.
+The QR code is an important part of today’s business operations, providing active ways for customers to connect and engage with brands of all kinds.
+QR codes can also help you deliver the types of experiences customers want.
 In other words, QR codes make it effortless for shoppers to engage with your brand by simply opening the camera app on their smartphone.

 Stephanie Vozza